 As outlined above, each Business Associate is required to sign a Data Use Agreement prior to accessing DHIN data.
 The agreement specifies user account management protocols, registration and de-registration and password management.
 Again, these agreements are monitored and enforced by DHIN executive management.

 Data delivery timeliness and the ability to recover from disaster are critical to DHIN’s ability to serve as Delaware’s health information exchange.
 As such, DHIN developed and routinely tests our business continuity and disaster recovery plans, knowing that our services are imperative to the delivery of healthcare in the state.

 Classifying data is the first step to determining application of security levels and access controls.
 Once data is classified, document handling procedures, records retention and safeguard controls follow.
 DHIN’s data classification and management policies follow federal guidelines and requirements.

 Today’s physical environment is more than just an office – remote offices, shared equipment and even supplies like printers are factored into security controls.
 24/7 badge access, security system and monitored reception area present at DHIN’s main office, with additional safeguards in place for remote access.

 Because safety never takes a holiday, as the saying goes, DHIN is ever-vigilant with monitoring cybersecurity threats and assessing our ability to both prevent and react to a threat.
-Currently, the team is in the process of hiring a dedicated privacy and security officer and continuing to tighten access to and protocols pertaining to DHIN’s physical property.
+In addition to monitoring cyber threats, our dedicated privacy and security officer also keeps an eye on access to and protocols pertaining to DHIN’s physical property.